kubermatic/docs/content/kubermatic/v2.14/advanced/versions_updates/_index.en.md

 {{% /notice %}}

-Edit your KubermaticConfiguration either using `kubectl edit` or editing a local file and applying it with `kubectl apply`, the Kubermatic Operator will reconcile the setup and after a few moments the new configuration will take effect.
+Edit your KubermaticConfiguration either using `kubectl edit` or editing a local file and applying it with `kubectl apply`, the KKP Operator will reconcile the setup and after a few moments the new configuration will take effect.

 {{% notice note %}}
-Note that once you start overriding default values in your KubermaticConfiguration, you need to keep the settings up-to-date when upgrading Kubermatic.
+Note that once you start overriding default values in your KubermaticConfiguration, you need to keep the settings up-to-date when upgrading KKP.
 {{% /notice %}}